 Formal HRA plan documents should contain each of the following:

-- Name of the HRA plan document administrator
+- Name of the HRA plan document administrator and the plan sponsor

 - Designation of any named fiduciaries other than the HRA plan administrator under the claims procedure for deciding benefit appeals and their responsibilities